10 Must-see Uganda Safari Animals. Your safari bucket list

 As a Ugandan Safari and Tour operator, we usually ask our prospective visitors what they would like to see in Uganda.
 More often than we ask, our guests also ask us which animals they can see on a visit to Uganda’s many national parks and game reserves.

 Uganda has a total of more than 340 species of mammals and more than 1000 bird species living in its parks and game reserves.
-This makes it difficult to fully answer the question of what animals should be on a Uganda Wildlife Safari bucket list.
+This makes it difficult to fully answer the question of what animals should be on a Uganda wildlife safari bucket list.

 1. Mountain Gorillas.